CFMC Grants Process Timeline

 - Grant awards cannot be used retroactively to pay costs for programs or services that have occurred in the past.

-- Applications from previous grantees are welcome; continued funding will be considered by the Grants Committee, but is not guaranteed.
+- Applications from previous grantees are welcome; continued funding will be considered, but is not guaranteed.

 What the Community Foundation funds

 The Community Foundation is particularly looking for grants that add value to, and have a positive impact on, the health and vitality of the Middlesex County community.
 Grant applications should address a need within the interest areas and demonstrate impact on the organization, project, community or persons served.